xuankimtran/docs-1/pages/katalon-studio/docs/create-test-suite.md

 ### Mail Recipients

-To receive test summary reports via email, first you need to configure **Email** settings.
-Refer to this guide to set up email test reports and recipients in a project: [Email Settings](https://docs.katalon.com/katalon-studio/docs/execution-settings.html#emails-settings).
+To send test summary reports via email, first you need to configure the [Email Settings](https://docs.katalon.com/katalon-studio/docs/execution-settings.html#emails-settings).
+You need to set up a mail server, an email template, and a default recipient list.

 Once configured, you can add an additional list of recipients for a specific Test Suite report.